The Legend of the Selkies | Ultimate Mythology Blog – Top Selkie Facts

 More on the Legend of the Selkies

-Frequently Asked Questions
+Frequently Asked Questions about the Legend of the Skelkies

-What is a Selkie in mythology?
+What is a Selkie in Mythology?

-What is the Selkie Legend?
+What is the Legend of the Selkies?

 What does ‘Selkie’ mean?

-The word ‘Selkie’ derives from the Scottish word selch which means grey seal.
+The word ‘Selkie’ derives from the Scottish word selch, which means grey seal.

 Can Selkies be male?

-What mythology does the Selkie belong to?
+What Mythology does the Selkie Belong to?

 Do Selkies have Powers?